 Keio University is a top-ranked private research university in Japan offering a high-quality immersion experience for UC students.
-As seen in the 5 Top Five Reasons to Choose Keio
+As you can see in the 5 Top Five Reasons to Choose Keio

 , many graduates of Keio have gone on to become prominent Japanese bankers and government officials.

-UCEAP students take the majority of their courses on the Mita campus, home of Keio's International Program, the Center for Japanese Studies, and the Faculties of Letters, Economics, Law, Business and Commerce.
+UCEAP students at Keio take the majority of their courses on the Mita campus, home of Keio's International Program, the Center for Japanese Studies, and the Faculties of Letters, Economics, Law, Business and Commerce.
 Most buildings have lounges and park-like areas on the top floors with great views of the Tokyo Tower and expanse of Tokyo.
 Although located downtown, Mita has the feel of a university campus and is a five minute walk from the subway.